ashish-hacker/Final_Task/README.md

 First a pretask was given to warmup our brains about the tools I was about to use.
 The whole project was upon the character Billy.The task I did is eased the work of Billy.
 In the pretask I Plotted the graph scores vs days using matplotlib and found out the mean, median ,minimum and maximum scores using Numpy.

 ### Task 1:
+In this task I manipulated the Data loaded from the *students.csv* file.
+Here I had to replace all the binary features values like 'yes' or 'no' to 1 and 0 .
+Because machine takes the numeric value only , no string values.Then I created a column called '*final_grade*' which is the summation of G1, G2, G3.
+Then I drew a scatter plot between the column '*Studytime*' and the column '*final_grade*'.
+Then plotted a box plot to analyse the mean of the plots and density.

 ### Final Task: